nszoni/ra_fw_core/resources/transformation_testing_sequence_strategy.md

 }}
 ```

-Finally, we can continuously assess that transformations haven't impacted our KPIs by keeping a trace of historical values and checking that when calculating KPIs after a new transformation run, the new values still matches what had been recorded previously.
+As well, we can continuously assess that transformations haven't impacted our KPIs by keeping a trace of historical values and checking that when calculating KPIs after a new transformation run, the new values still matches what had been recorded previously.
 [This technique is documented here](https://discourse.getdbt.com/t/build-snapshot-based-tests-to-detect-regressions-in-historic-data/1478).

+Finally, we regression tests for our development process.
+They are stored in the `analysis/regression_tests` folder and can be ran using `dbt compile`.

 ## Scheduling dbt Runs